GeoGateway/UAVSAR_services/Docs/API_examples.md

 geometry: Point,Rectangle,Line,Polygon
 flightname: any string part in dataname
-eventdate: YYYYMMDD, the date between Time1 and Time2 search return in json, the result is in "data"
+eventdate: YYYYMMDD, the date between Time1 and Time2
 ```
-The return is in json format, "data" holds the records
+"search" return in json, the result is in "data".
 ```
 {
   "data": "",
   "eventdate": "",
   "flightname": "",
   "geometry": "",
-  "result": 0
+  "count": 0
 }
 ```
 Search samples